-Within each neighborhood (The Ponds, The Oaks, The Landings, The Commons) there is a swimming pool, community center, basketball courts, volleyball pits, tennis courts, tot lots, open greenspace, and trails.
-Although each neighborhood has their own amenities, residents of any cluster are free to use the other’s amenities.
-Adding to the expansive list of offerings, Burke Centre has its own VRE station providing residents with a traffic free option in and out of DC for work.
+Within each neighborhood (The Ponds, The Oaks, The Landings, The Commons,) there is a swimming pool, community center, basketball courts, volleyball pits, tennis courts, tot lots, open greenspace, and trails.
+Although each neighborhood has its amenities, residents of any cluster are free to use the other's facilities.
+Adding to the expansive list of offerings, Burke Centre has its own VRE station providing residents with a traffic-free option in and out of D.C. for work.
 Burke Centre Conservancy also hosts residents only events throughout the year.
-The annual Friends of Sadie Blood Drive, senior bus trips, Easter Egg Hunt, Earth Day Cleanups, Santa visits, and wine garden are just a few of the things residents look forward to with their neighbors each year.
+The annual Friends of Sadie Blood Drive, senior bus trips, Easter Egg Hunt, Earth Day Cleanups, Santa visits, and wine garden are just a few of the thing’s residents look forward to with their neighbors each year.
 However, the showstopping Burke Centre Festival is the where this neighborhood really shows its level of commitment to community.
-This year will feature “a huge Arts & Crafts Show, Karaoke, Fairfax County Police, Fire & Rescue displays, emergency preparedness area, live bands, dance and other entertainment, roving characters, a wide variety of festival food vendors, interactive wildlife shows, high quality face painting, amusement rides, pony rides, a nursing mom's private tent, basketball toss, Midway-style games, tons of community booths, giveaways and drawings, an after-hours wine garden and much more.”
-(Burke Centre Conservancy)
+This year will feature "a huge Arts & Crafts Show, Karaoke, Fairfax County Police, Fire & Rescue displays, emergency preparedness area, live bands, dance and other entertainment, roving characters, a wide variety of festival food vendors, interactive wildlife shows, high-quality face painting, amusement rides, pony rides, a nursing mom's private tent, basketball toss, Midway-style games, tons of community booths, giveaways and drawings, an after-hours wine garden and much more."

 The bottom line:

-Whether you’re searching for the more rustic experience of Burke, or the communal, amenity rich options of Burke Centre, this area is truly a haven from the bustle of Washington DC, and NoVa’s more agressive suburbs.
-Burke and Burke Centre has everything you and your family could want or need within easy access of home, but none more important than the peace, safety, and tranquility that comes along with these addresses.
+Whether you're searching for the more rustic experience of Burke, or the communal, amenity-rich options of Burke Centre, this area is truly a haven from the bustle of Washington D.C. and NoVa's more aggressive suburbs.
+Burke and Burke Centre has everything you and your family could want or need within easy access to your home, but none more important than the peace, safety, and tranquility that comes along with these addresses.